Protect your iPhone against online threats with Avast One

 Picture this: You receive an urgent email from your bank with a link, and you click it — just like that, you’ve become the victim of a spoofing attack.
-Keep reading to learn what spoofing is, what types of spoofing to watch out for, and how strong antivirus software can help you defend against spoofing attacks.
+Keep reading to learn what spoofing is, what types of spoofing to watch out for, and how strong security software like Avast One can help you defend against spoofing attacks and other online threats.

 This article contains: